Siddhant26-code/Projectcode/README.md

 - Multiplayer mode with two snakes controlled separately.

 ## Author
-Developed by Siddhant,Pearl,Nikhil and Jay.
+Developed by Siddhant, Pearl, Nikhil and Jay.

-Happy coding and enjoy the game!